tommcgurl/brewbook-ionic/README.md

     in the terminal to install it.
   - We then make a function called **_openKeyboard** that envokes the show function on the cordova keyboard plugin.
     + It is wrapped in a try catch since the web app doesn't have access to cordova from the browser.

+#### From
+For now our location will just be a string representing where the brew is brewed, but later we can opt in for a location API.

+1. We simply add another input and map it to our brew object with ng-model
+  - In this case *vm.brew.from*